FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 The screen option is selected with the LGPLOT variable in the CONT.DAT file.
 The text screen scrolls a list of the simulation time, minimum timestep and the volume conservation data.
 This screen enables the user to view the simulation runtime speed and the volume conservation.
 The second screen option is a color graphics display of the grid element flow depth (area of inundation) along with the inflow hydrograph.
 After the flood simulation is complete, the hydraulic results are presented in output files that contain hydrographs, maximum flow depths and velocities.

 The conservation of flood volume (inflow equals outflow plus storage) should be reviewed for each simulation.
 A summary of the inflow volume, final volumes left on the floodplain (storage) and outflow from the grid system is presented in the SUMMARY.OUT file.

 Output files are created with both spatial and temporal formats.
 Output files that are listed in the order of the output intervals are temporal output and output files listed in the order of the grid elements is spatial output.
 Output data include water surface elevation, flow depth, velocity, discharge, impact pressure, specific energy, sediment concentration and other variables.
 Overland flow hydraulics may be viewed as individual grid elements or the grid elements can be grouped together to produce floodplain cross sections.
 Summary tables listing maximum velocity and flow depths and their times of occurrence appear at the end of the BASE.OUT file.
 Review the CONT.DAT file description in Chapter 4 for more information about specifying output file formats.

 The user is cautioned about specifying the output in too much detail which can result in extremely large output files.
-The output time interval TOUT and NO- PRTFP options in the CONT.DAT file can be assigned to limit the size of the output files.
+The output time interval TOUT and NOPRTFP options in the CONT.DAT file can be assigned to limit the size of the output files.
 When NOPRTFP is set to 0, all the floodplain output data is written to the BASE.OUT file for each output interval.
 Setting NOPRTFP = 2 will turn off all of the temporal floodplain hydraulic output data.

 The user does not have to specify any output file names.
 It is important to note that each time the model is run, it will write over the existing output files and the previous output file data will be lost.
 To save any output files in anticipation of subsequent simulation, the user should create another subdirectory.

 Use NotePad© , NotePad++© or any other ASCII editor to view the output files.